McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/openapi/_index.en.md

 You can force loading the Swagger UI library if no shortcode or codefence was used by setting `openapi.force=true`.
 If a shortcode or codefence was found, the option has no effect.
 This comes handy in case you are using scripting to render a spec.

+### Setting a Specific Swagger UI Theme

+The recommended way to configure your Swagger UI theme is to set the default value using the `--OPENAPI-theme` variable in your [color variant stylesheet](configuration/appearance/generator/).
+This allows your specs to look pretty when the user switches the color variant.

 ## Example

 ### Using Local File